Getting to Armenia

 - Tel Aviv

-Shirak International Airport offers direct flights only to Russia, to the following cities:
+Shirak International Airport offers direct flights to Moscow.

 Getting to Armenia by Train